How To Clean A Fabric Sofa

 How to clean fabric sofa naturally with baking soda

 Baking soda is the best ingredient for homemade cleaning.
-Simple create a paste-like mixture by combining baking soda with just enough water for a DIY solution to remove stubborn stains.
-Using a clean cloth and working gently, rub the solution in with circular motion around the stains.
+Simply create a paste-like mixture by combining baking soda with just enough water for a DIY solution to remove stubborn stains.
+Using a clean cloth and working gently, rub the solution in with a circular motion around the stains.
 Avoid pressing or dabbing in too harshly to prevent the dirt from going deeper.
 After 15 minutes or once the soda has absorbed the stains, wipe and brush it off completely.

 Step 4: Dry Fabric Sofas and Sofa Covers Completely